-Institutional Banking and Markets achieved a statutory net profit after tax of \$558 million, a 2% decrease on the prior comparative period.
-Growth in average lending balances, higher lending fee income, favourable counterparty fair value adjustments and a positive trading performance in Markets was offset by higher loan impairment expense and lower margins, which were impacted by higher funding costs, as well as provisions for Bell Group litigation.
+Institutional Banking and Markets achieved a cash net profit after tax of \$603 million, a 6% increase on the prior comparative period.
+The result was driven by growth in average lending balances, higher lending fee income, favourable counterparty fair value adjustments and a positive trading performance in Markets.
+This was partly offset by higher loan impairment expense and lower margins which were impacted by higher funding costs.